No products in the cart.

 - electronic devices for long rides

-I had a small bag that I carried around with me while I was traveling in addition to my purse.
-This way I could grab it quickly as we were in and out of the hotel and I didn’t really need to worry about it and I knew it had everything I needed.
-When you’re traveling with kids, kids can easily get tired and hungry at times that you may not be ready to have a meal just yet so I had a bag of goodies.
+I have a small bag that I carry around with me when traveling, in addition to my purse.
+When you’re traveling with kids, kids can easily get tired and hungry at times that you may not be ready to have a meal just yet so I had a bag of goodies and treats.

 - hand sanitizer